 The Achiever (3) can become ruthlessly exploitative as a means of dodging failure and humiliation.
 They exhibit a lack of empathy, and they feel envy and begrudge the success of others.
 Maintaining a sense of superiority takes priority and influences their behavior.
 The desire to maintain a positive image replaces reality.
 Deception, lies and devious behavior is prominent in the picture.
 Mistakes, shortcomings and failure are hidden.
 This Achiever (3) is like the classic Dorian Gray character.
 They become delusional in their envy of others.
 Ruthless and malicious in their attempt to destroy the happiness of others, Achiever (3)s at this level become obsessive about whatever reminds them of their own failures and shortcomings.

-Type Threes in Relationships
+Enneagram Compatibility: Type 3s in Relationships

 To learn more about Type Three Perfectionists and what they are like in relationships, go to page 132.